sifathossain-ai/Logistic_Regression_Project/README.md

-# Machine Learning Project

 # What is machine Learning ?
-# How it's work ?
+How it's work ?

 Machine learning (ML) is a subset of artificial intelligence (AI) that involves developing algorithms that can learn from and make predictions or decisions based on data.